SeaOfNodes/Simple/chapter02/README.md

 The Type annotation serves two purposes:

 * The Type defines the set of operations allowed on the value.
-* For the purposes of constant propagation, we also capture a set of known values for each type for a data node.
+* For the purposes of constant propagation, we also capture a set of known values for Node's type.

-The type itself is identified by the Java class sub-typing relationship; all types are subtype of the class Type.
+The type itself is identified by the Java class sub-typing relationship; all types are subtypes of the class Type.
 For now, we only have the following hierarchy of types:

 ```